-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness interventions targeted to meet their academic gaps.
-As shown in the metrics section above, our socioeconomically disadvantaged students are far below grade level.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness our socioeconomically disadvantaged students are far below grade level.
 Additionally, to address the requirements for Differentiated Assistance, we examined the needs of our student groups in the red on the CA Dashboard, which were our Hispanic, and socioeconomically disadvantaged students in ELA.
 Our Hispanic, and socioeconomically students were orange in Mathematics.
 We found that our Hispanic students were also low-income and were in the red in ELA.
 (Metrics are reported in Goal #2).
-Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. intervention programs.
-Training to include new strategies and pedagogies proven to increase student achievement.
+Teacher and parent feedback indicated that they support the importance of the intervention programs to increase students' English and math skills. student achievement.
 Develop and implement intervention programs for students who require additional support.
 These programs may involve one-on-one tutoring, small group instruction, or specialized resources, such as English Intensive, Algebra Intensive, and an appropriate diagnostic Online Learning Platform.
 Our Online Learning Platform will provide individual lessons to students and is facilitated by the teacher.
 Paraprofessionals and tutors will also be trained to support these intervention programs and Online lessons.
 This action is on-going throughout the school year.
 We expect that these actions will be effective at increasing students' mathematics and reading assessments.
 However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
-(NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic).
 CA Dashboard Academic Indicator results for ELA and Math.
 We will also consider input from the parents of participating students to enhance the quality of the programs provided.
-Schoolwide 1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
+1.3 Action: Tutoring and supports for students Need: To address the requirements for Comprehensive Support and Improvement (CSI), we examined the needs of our student groups in the red on the CA Dashboard for their Graduation Rate.
 These were our all- student group, Hispanic, White, and socioeconomically disadvantaged.
 We noticed that these students were also in the We are implementing intensive tutoring with increased participation and access to virtual and in-person tutors.
 A high-quality tutor and student relationship with help increase participation.
 This will help them complete their assignments and increase the rate at which they finish their courses.
 Tutors support these students both virtually and in person and are available during school hours and on Saturdays.
 They scaffold skills that need to be reinforced through additional practice.
-Tutors deliver a critical level of support
+Tutors deliver a critical level of support that we have seen be successful in helping We will closely monitor progress on our credit completion rates for all of our student groups, especially for the following student groups in the red: Hispanic, White, and socioeconomically disadvantaged groups, We expect them to increase each year.